 Compensatory damages are awarded in personal injury cases for “actual losses” based on the proven harm, loss, or injury suffered by the plaintiff.
 Actual losses cover out-of-pocket expenses; for medical expenses, property damage, and loss of income.
 General damages may also be awarded for pain and suffering, mental anguish, loss of consortium, and lost opportunity for the future enjoyment of life.

 Medical bill damages can include past and future expenses incurred due to the injury.

 Property damages can include replacement or repair of any property harmed in an accident.
 A good example of property damage is automobile damage.
-A plaintiff may be awarded not only the costs of repair and loss of value to the car, but also the loss of value to assets contained within the car and reimbursement for temporary transportation.
+A plaintiff may be awarded not only the costs of repair and loss of value to the car but also the loss of value to assets contained within the car and reimbursement for temporary transportation.
 The first step in obtaining property damages is to hire an appraiser.
 The appraiser will determine the property value before and after the accident.
-If the property is used for one’s job, the plaintiff may be compensated for loss of income.
+If the property is used for one’s job, the plaintiff may be compensated for the loss of income.

 Loss of Income